wincent/masochist/content/blog/de-googling.md

 # Google Drive

-I used both Google Drive and Dropbox for a while, but migrated to [Sync.com](https://www.sync.com/) a couple of years ago.
+I used both Google Drive and Dropbox for a while, but migrated to [Sync.com](https://www.sync.com/) a couple of years ago[^resilio].
 Once again, not free, but that's a feature and not a bug.
 The company is small enough that when I need support (which has been once in the last two years), I can open a ticket and have a dialog with an actual human being.
 The big selling point of Sync is that it is end-to-end encrypted, and while that's nice, I think its other headline feature — namely, the fact that it _isn't_ Dropbox — is equally important.
 The UI on the web interface and the macOS client is a bit ugly, but the stuff that matters (ie. syncing) works well, and the client doesn't have a million unwanted features and intrusive upsells, and it doesn't peg the CPU just to get its job done.
 As a nicety, it seems to [handle symlinks in a relatively reasonable way](https://twitter.com/wincent/status/1465777254617731076).

+[^resilio]: I switched to [Resilio Sync](/wiki/Resilio_Sync) in late 2023.

 # Chrome